Heinrich Brüning: Foreign policy

 Despite his policies of economic austerity, Brüning pursued a nationalist-right foreign policy.
 He wanted to build two battlecruisers for the Reichsmarine, and expanded German influence in central and eastern Europe, signing bilateral trade treaties with the Kingdom of Hungary and the Kingdom of Romania.
 Brüning tried to alleviate the burden of reparation payments and to achieve German equality in the rearmament question.
 In 1930, he replied to Aristide Briand's initiative to form a "United States of Europe" by demanding full equality for Germany, refusing offers of French financial assistance to help Germany's deteriorating economy.

 Brüning's nationalist foreign policy chilled investment in Germany and hindered his efforts to achieve foreign loans.
 In 1931 plans for a customs union between Weimar Germany and the First Austrian Republic were shattered by French opposition.
 Brüning responded by issuing an aggressive communique demanding the nullification of the Treaty of Versailles and announcing a unilateral moratorium on German reparations.
 The communique led to a financial panic which depleted the Reichsbank's reserves and led to banking crises at Danatbank and Dresdner Bank.

-US President Herbert Hoover tried to avert further political and economic crisis by negotiating the Hoover Moratorium, postponing reparations and repayment of inter-Allied debts.
-France disapproved of the moratorium and delayed ratification long enough to trigger a banking run which led to the collapse of the Danatbank.
+President of the United States Herbert Hoover tried to avert further political and economic crisis by negotiating the Hoover Moratorium, postponing reparations and repayment of inter-Allied debts.
+France disapproved of the moratorium and delayed ratification long enough to trigger a banking run, which led to the collapse of the Danatbank.
 The Reichsbank was forced to close the financial system and withdraw the Reichsmark from the gold standard.
-It also established import controls and nationalized foreign currency holdings.
+It also established import controls and nationalised foreign currency holdings.
 Brüning's actions caused the Bank of England to abandon the gold peg of the pound sterling, which severely worsened the Great Depression.
 In summer 1932, after Brüning's resignation, his successors reaped the fruits of his policy at the Lausanne conference, which reduced reparations to a final payment of 3 billion marks.

-Negotiations over rearmament failed at the 1932 Geneva Conference shortly before his resignation, but in December the "Five powers agreement" accepted Germany's military equality.
+Negotiations over rearmament failed at the 1932 Geneva Conference shortly before his resignation, but in December, the "Five Powers Agreement" accepted Germany's military equality.